GCDeveloper/paintshooter/README.md

 # paintshooter
 made in a day in february, simple colourful paint splatterer

+just open paintshooter/index.html to give it a go.

+To edit the source and build it, do:

 `npm run install`

 `npm run build` to build src into dist